kuwarrdua/Asgn-2a/README.md

 Also I have done the google authentication part successfully to link the user google account for:- Since, the user can only create, edit or delete when the user is authenticated so that requires an account to be signed up.
 Also I have created marie@gc.ca account as per the requirement.
+The user can view the details of the tables even if it is anonymous.
+That are the changes which I have made in this project.
+Last but not the least I have configured the facebook authentication as well.
+So that is the part A of second assignment and thats what I have learnt from it. :)